Background

 The narcissist's sense of entitlement is incommensurate with the narcissist's true accomplishments, as we know.

-The narcissist withdraws from the rat race because he does not deem his opponents, colleagues, or peers worthy of his efforts.
+The narcissist withdraws from the rat race because he does not deem his opponents, colleagues or peers worthy of his efforts.

+As opposed to narcissists, patients with anxiety disorders are invested in their work and their profession.
 To be exact, they are over-invested.
-Their preoccupation with perfection is counterproductive and ironically renders them underachievers, consider for example procrastination.
+Their preoccupation with perfection is counterproductive and ironically renders them under-achievers, consider for example procrastination.

 So this is the difference between narcissists and people with anxiety disorders.

 It is easy to mistake the presenting symptoms of certain anxiety disorders with pathological narcissism.
 Both types of patients are worried about social affirmation and seek it actively.
-Both present a haute or impervious facade to the world.
+Both present a haughty or impervious facade to the world.
 Both are dysfunctional and weighed down by a history of personal failure on the job and in the family.

+But the narcissist is egosyntonic.
+He is proud and happy of who he is.
 The anxious patient is distressed and is looking for help and a way out of his or her predicament, hence the differential diagnosis.

 And now let's consider yet a third group of patients or clients.

+Abuse victims.
 Repeated abuse has long-lasting pernicious and traumatic effects such as panic attacks, hypervigilance, sleep disturbances, flashbacks, intrusive memories, suicidal ideation and psychosomatic symptoms, conversion symptoms.

 The victims of abuse experience shame, depression, anxiety, embarrassment, guilt, humiliation, abandonment and an enhanced sense of vulnerability.

+Initially, there is often much denial by the victim.
 Over time, however, the stress begins to erode the victim's life and psychological brutalization ensues.

 Sometimes the victim develops an almost fatal resolve that inevitably one day she will be murdered.